 Overall, then, The Cleansing Hour delivers the goods for any fan of the exorcism sub-genre, and even a casual viewer may find something to like.
 Was it not for the shift eighty minutes in, I would give it a hands-down recommendation.
 Still, if you already subscribe to Shudder, I see no reason not to watch The Cleansing Hour.

-From Letterboxd: Two millennial entrepreneurs stage elaborate fake exorcisms on social media until one of their girlfriends becomes possessed by a demon.
+Letterboxd summary: Two millennial entrepreneurs stage elaborate fake exorcisms on social media until one of their girlfriends becomes possessed by a demon.

 Ratings from around the web